-Residual values, useful life and depreciation method of assets are reviewed at each financial year end to ensure that the amount, method and period of depreciation are consistent with previous estimates and the expected pattern of consumption of the future economic benefits embodied in the items of property, plant and equipment.
+Residual value, useful life and depreciation method of assets are reviewed at each financial year end to ensure that the amount, method and period of depreciation are consistent with previous estimates and the expected pattern of consumption of the future economic benefits embodied in the items of property, plant and equipment.

-Gains and losses on disposals are determined by comparing net disposal proceeds with net carrying amount and are recognised in the Statement of Comprehensive Income.
+Gains and losses on disposals are determined by comparing net disposal proceeds with net carrying amount and are recognised in the Statement of Income and Expenditure.